 How to Help a Loved One With Cross Addiction

-Despite any debate regarding whether cross-addiction exists or not, the reality is that a lot of people are struggling with it.
-Although the individual struggle may be unique, you are not alone.
-Speaking with a professional and having the right social support can make all the difference.
+The reality is that many people struggle with cross addictions despite any debate regarding whether cross-addiction exists or not.
+Although your struggle may be unique, you are not alone.
+Speaking with a professional and having social support can make all the difference.
 If there’s any thought whatsoever that cross-addiction is occurring, the time to act is now.

 For Further Reading